tomasplsek/CADET/README.md

 [CADET](https://tomasplsek.github.io/CADET/) is a machine learning pipeline trained for identification of surface brightness depressions (*X-ray cavities*) on noisy *Chandra* images of early-type galaxies and galaxy clusters.
 The pipeline consists of a convolutional neural network trained for producing pixel-wise cavity predictions and a DBSCAN clustering algorithm, which decomposes the predictions into individual cavities.
 The pipeline is further described in [Plšek et al. 2023](https://arxiv.org/abs/2304.05457).

 The architecture of the convolutional network consists of 5 convolutional blocks, each resembling an Inception layer, it was implemented using *Keras* library and it's development was inspired by [Fort et al. 2017](https://ui.adsabs.harvard.edu/abs/2017arXiv171200523F/abstract) and [Secká 2019](https://is.muni.cz/th/rnxoz/?lang=en;fakulta=1411).
-For the clustering, we utilized is the *Scikit-learn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN, [Ester et al. 1996](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)).
+For the clustering, we utilized is the *Scikit-learn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN).

 ![Architecture](https://github.com/tomasplsek/CADET/raw/main/docs/figures/architecture.png)